victorduta/pibe-reproduction/Compilation.md

-This file provides information on how to regenerate kernel binaries discussed in Experiments.md or create new custom made kernel builds.
+This file provides information on how to regenerate kernel binaries discussed in the [experiments](Experiments.md) tutorial or create new custom made kernel builds.

 ## Prerequisites